Unifi Hotspot

 Docker

-To get started using docker you can use the command below as a reference.
-The application runs on port 4545 so whichever port you choose needs to be redirected to 4545.
-You also need to provide a username, password, uri including protocol and port, and sitename for the Unifi server.
+To get started using Docker, you can use the command below as a reference.
+The application runs by default on port 4545, so whichever port you choose needs to be redirected to 4545.
+I strongly recommend using 80.

-A full list of enviroment variables can be found here
+A full list of environment variables can be found here.

 docker run -d \